Myanmar activists hold 'blue shirt' protests; report says junta chief to attend summit | Law-Order

 Myanmar activists hold 'blue shirt' protests; report says junta chief to attend summit

-Myanmar anti-coup activists launched protests on Wednesday calling for the release of detained prisoners, as Nikkei Asia reported that junta chief General Min Aung Hlaing would attend a regional summit to discuss the crisis in the country.
+Myanmar anti-coup activists launched protests on Wednesday calling for the release of detained prisoners, as junta chief General Min Aung Hlaing was reported to be planning to attend a regional summit to discuss the crisis in the country.
+Saturday's summit of the Association of Southeast Asian Nations (ASEAN) would be its first since the coup in Myanmar on Feb.
+1 and a test of how the traditionally consensual organisation will respond.

-The Southeast Asian country has been in crisis since the military seized power from Aung San Suu Kyi's elected government on Feb.
-1, with almost daily protests against the coup despite a lethal crackdown by the junta in which hundreds of people have been killed.
-ASEAN has been trying to guide fellow member Myanmar out of the bloody turmoil triggered by the coup, but the 10-nation group's principles of consensus and non-interference have restricted its ability to overcome members' divergent views on how to respond to the army's killing of hundreds of civilians.
+The Southeast Asian country has been in crisis since the military seized power from Aung San Suu Kyi's elected government, with almost daily protests despite a crackdown by the junta in which hundreds of people have been killed.
+ASEAN has been trying to guide fellow member Myanmar out of the bloody turmoil triggered by the coup, but the 10-nation group's principles of consensus and non-interference have restricted its ability to overcome members' divergent views on how to respond to the army's killing of civilians.

+Myanmar's military has shown little willingness to engage with its neighbours and no sign of wanting to talk to members of the government it ousted, accusing some of them of treason, which is punishable by death.
+Malaysian Prime Minister Muhyiddin Yassin and Vietnam's Prime Minister Pham Minh Chinh will attend the summit, but Thai Prime Minister Prayuth Chan-ocha said he would be represented by his deputy, Don Pramudwinai, who is also foreign minister.

+Other regional leaders are yet to confirm their plans.
+The United Nations special envoy for Myanmar, Christine Schraner Burgener, will fly to Jakarta and hold meetings on the sidelines of the summit, three sources said.

 On Wednesday, people shared photos on social media wearing blue shirts and holding up a hand with the name of an arrested person written on it.
 The shirts are a tribute to pro-democracy activist Win Tin who was imprisoned by the military for 19 years and died on April 21, 2014.
 After his release, he pledged to wear a blue shirt until all political prisoners were freed.

 "Please raise your voice and demand the release of all the people who are being unfairly detained under the junta government," protest leader Ei Thinzar Maung said on Facebook.
-The junta has released thousands of people from jail since the coup but relatively few have been linked to the protests.
-Meanwhile, military-backed television broadcaster MWD reported on Tuesday that the home affairs ministry had declared a National Unity Government (NUG) formed by opponents of the junta as unlawful.
+'BARBARIC JUNTA'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)